 I. OBJECTIVE & PURPOSE

 The University of North Florida has a stated vision of promoting a campus-wide environment in which university leadership and each department manifests the valuing of diversity by leveraging the power of inclusion.
 In keeping with the vision, the University of North Florida will allow students, staff and faculty the right to choose a preferred name and pronoun in selective academic and functional areas.
-Students, staff or faculty who wish to update all university maintained records with a new name will need to complete the legal name change process.
-II.
-STATEMENT OF POLICYA.
-Name types 1.
-Legal name
+Students, staff or faculty who wish to update all university-maintained records with a new name will need to complete the legal name change process.

-Students may provide abbreviated variations of their legal names when they apply for graduation.
+- Diploma name Students may provide abbreviated variations of their legal names when they apply for graduation.
 The name appearing on a student's diploma may be different from the legal name only with these options: option of first name or initial, option of including or excluding the middle name or initial, proper capitalization, and proper accentuation of the name.
 First and middle names may not be lengthened (i.e., expanding an initial to a full name) for a diploma name without also updating the legal name.
-3. Preferred name

-Students may provide a preferred name (or nickname) and pronoun via the office of the University Registrar.
+Preferred first names and preferred pronouns may be provided on applications for admissions and employment (in addition to their legal name and legal pronouns).
+For students who did not submit their preferred name and pronouns in their applications, they may provide a preferred first name and preferred pronouns via the office of the University Registrar.
 Faculty and staff may do so via Human Resources.
 The university reserves the right to remove a preferred name if it is used inappropriately or for misrepresentation.
 In cases of alleged inappropriate use or misrepresentation, students will be referred to Student Conduct to determine the appropriateness of use.
 Matters involving faculty and staff will be referred to Human Resources.

-Preferred name and pronoun will be used in lieu of legal name when it is not necessary for the legal name to be used.
-It will be used across University systems where available.
-Faculty, staff, and students are expected to facilitate the use of preferred name and pronoun.
+Preferred names and pronouns will be used in lieu of the legal first name when it is not necessary for the legal name to be used.
+The preferred name and pronouns will be used across University systems where available.
+Faculty, staff, and students are expected to facilitate the use of preferred name and pronoun upon request.